Stelusno/capstone-mern2/README.md

-# The Spot: Your Ultimate E-commerce Clothing App
+# The Spot: E-commerce Clothing App

 ## Introduction
 **The Spot** is an e-commerce app.